 Vicente Balmaseda

-I am a PhD student at the OptMAI Lab, part of the Department of Computer Science & Engineering at Texas A&M University.
-My PhD advisor is Tianbao Yang.
+I am a PhD student at the OptMAI Lab in the Department of Computer Science & Engineering at Texas A&M University, where I am advised by Dr. Tianbao Yang.

-I have an MS in Computer Science from Texas A&M University.
-I have a Bachelor's in Telecommunications Engineering and a Bachelor's in Business Analytics from ICAI.
+I hold an MS in Computer Science from Texas A&M University, as well as dual Bachelor's degrees in Telecommunications Engineering and Business Analytics from ICAI, Comillas Pontificial University.

 profile photo